dansand/ResChapter/content/numpy.md

 ## Context

-This section provides the reader some broader context of the tool.
-Here you’ll define any of the terms you’ll be using in the rest of the chapter.
-Think of this as the extended glossary.
-Use language which is clear and to the point.
 The readers will refer back here if they’re confused with the terminology.

 Definitions of terms/glossary

+#### python terms

 Library (e.g Numpy)
 Variable